adrianre12/DGExt/README.md

 - Use the Inventory systems Integration asset under Quest System Integrations.
 - Download and install the DGExt asset.
 - Download and install the DGExtExamples asset.
-- Under Assets > SGExtExamples > Scenes open and play the Demo scene.
+- Under Assets > DGExtExamples > Scenes open and play the Demo scene.

 ## Adding Outlining
 An example of how to do item outlining can be added.
 This will outline items with a red border when the tooltip is displayed.